ScilifelabDataCentre/dds_cli/docs/user.rst

 `dds user`
 ==============

+.. admonition:: Page structure

    This section begins with a description and step-by-step guide to how you could test this command.
 You can find the different commands and their options at the :ref:`bottom<dds-user>` of the section.

 How to test the `dds user` command functionality
 ----------------------------------------------------